gpadem/nyc-trees/README.md

 `.gitignore`
 This file is to ignore the notebook checkpoints.

+#### Development Branch

+Can be discarded for now.
+Will be back in use for the further developments of the project and the README file will be updated accordingly.

 ### Pending things to do

 Because the purpose of the dataset is very broad, the dataset was not manipulated in great lengths.
 However if the project timeframe was longer, it would be interesting to explore the relationship between the different columns of the dataset and even create new variables.
-The next step in this project will be definetely relationships.
+The next step in this project will definetely be teh possible relationships.

 ### Thanks